lebao3105/Commands-collection/README.md

 ```

 > Some projects will ask you to pass ```-Fu<source code root>/include``` to fpc.
-> To identify what project you can check [Makefile](Makefile), or the source code of the program where you can look for the included unit in the uses section.
-The self-made units are placed in [include/](include/).
+> To identify what project you can check [Makefile](Makefile), or the source code of the program where you can look for included units in the uses section.

 Or clean before building anything:
 ```